OleHaetscher/predicting_well_being/README.md

 Following these steps will prepare your environment for running the project without any issues related to dependencies.

+---

 ## Usage

 This repository contains several scripts to perform a sequence of analyses.
+Main tasks are
+- 'preprocessing'
+- 'analysis'
+- 'postprocessing'. \
-Main tasks are 'preprocessing', 'analysis', and 'postprocessing'.
-The `main.py` script coordinates all the tasks, while the configurations in the `configs` directory determine which specific analyses are executed with which parameters.
+- The `main.py` script coordinates all the tasks, while the configurations in the `configs` directory determine which specific analyses are executed with which parameters.
 Thus, the config files are the only files that need to be changed when using this repository.

 ### Main Function